Scholarship application deadline is October 21, 2018

 Above: Dr. Tab Rasmussen (read about him here)

-- To complete a scholarship application you will need to have your written essay and electronic copies of proof of citizenship and proof of current residence.
+- To complete a scholarship application you will need to have electronic copies of your written essay, proof of citizenship and proof of current residence.

 - You do not need to complete a normal course registration when applying for a scholarship, just the scholarship application.
 However, if you are planning to attend the field course even if you do not receive a scholarship we recommend completing a course registration since there is no other way to reserve your space.
 If you have registered for a course, and then you win a scholarship, your course downpayment would be refunded to you in full.

-- Scholarship recipients will be announced on April 2, 2018.
+- Scholarship recipients will be notified on October 28, 2019.

 - If you do not win a scholarship, but still want to attend the course, you will have roughly two weeks after the announcement to make a paid reservation.
 This is only possible if there are still spaces available in the course.